iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 ```

-Navigate to models folder in muosvr's downloaded repo, then run command below:
+Navigate to models folder in muosvr's downloaded repo, then run command below if you want to rename, though that's optional, as keras typically check content not names:

 ```
 Get-ChildItem -File | Where-Object { $_.Extension -eq "" } | ForEach-Object {